-In this time of Covid, economic upheaval, the climate monster bearing down upon us, unrest and uncertainty, a time when many are suffering and especially when many, both citizens and entire foreign nations, are watching in horror as American democracy is dismantled by the madman, abetted by his entire party.
+In this time of Covid, economic upheaval, the climate monster bearing down on us, unrest and uncertainty, many are suffering.
+And many, both citizens and entire foreign nations, are watching in horror as American democracy is dismantled by the madman, abetted by his entire party.
 Joanna Macy’s spiral approach to being present in this world (gratitude, honoring our pain for the world, seeing with new eyes and going forth) is not merely playing out in our imaginations or in private retreats or zoom gatherings.
-There’s no abstraction here.
-It’s playing out in real time every day as we struggle to grasp the pace of change, how to stay grounded and engaged and not overwhelmed by circumstances beyond our control.
+There’s no such abstraction here.
+It’s playing out in real time, every day as we struggle to grasp the pace of change, how to stay grounded and engaged and not overwhelmed by circumstances beyond our control.

 The pace of change draws us more deeply into the present moment.
-The past disappears like a volatile liquid evaporating as quickly as it is exposed to the atmosphere.
+The past evaporates like volatile liquid exposed to the atmosphere.
 The future is ever more uncertain.
 We are left awash in the feelings and sensations of the immediate moment.
 And that immediacy demands a response.
 On one hand we can dwell on loss.
-There are many reasons to do so because so much is being lost–or at least temporarily suspended.
+And there are many reasons to do so because so much is being lost—or at least suspended.
 Lives are being lost, biodiversity is being lost, polar ice, human trust.
 The rule of law and the social contract are under attack.

 Rilke says it best in one of Joanna’s favorite sonnets:

 feel how your breathing makes more space around you.

 Move back and forth into the change.

 What is it like, such intensity of pain?